• Skip to primary navigation

 • Remove chicken breasts and set aside.

-• Shred the breast meat into bite sized pieces and add to the pot.
+• Shred the breast meat into bite-sized pieces and add to the pot.
 Add thyme and reserved broth; simmer until the vegetables are tender.

 • Season with salt and pepper, add parsley and serve.
-You can also add noodles, orzo, or small pasta shells and cook until tender.
+You can add noodles, orzo, or small pasta shells and cook until tender.

 Notes